top of page

 How much does Alexander Technique teacher training cost?

 If you have the freedom to choose, then there are several things to consider.
 A good training will set you up for a lifetime of development as a teacher, and so the quality of the training on offer should be your first priority.
 This is not always easy to evaluate and compare but certain metrics, such as the amount and quality of individual attention available on a course, the pleasantness of the environment and the general ‘atmosphere’ of the course should all be considered.
-Visiting each possible course several times is usually a good way to determine these, and most good training courses will permit or even encourage this.
+Visiting each possible course several times is probably the best way to determine these, and most good training courses will permit or even encourage this.

 Most, but not all, courses in the UK and elsewhere have been approved by STAT or its internationally affiliated bodies.
 Although some courses that are not approved by STAT may offer good trainings, some may not, and STAT approval is generally a good guarantee of standards, leads to an internationally recognised qualification and membership of by far the largest representative body in the UK and offers protection and support for students should things go wrong.
 In addition, Student Membership of STAT offers many other advantages to trainee teachers.
 For more information, see "Is MATTS a STAT-approved training school?" below.